Advertiser Disclosure

 Chase Ultimate Rewards

-The Freedom Unlimited card offers secondary rental car coverage, purchase protection, extended warranty protection, and zero liability fraud protection.
+The Freedom Unlimited card also offers secondary rental car coverage, purchase protection, extended warranty protection, and zero liability fraud protection.

 If you hold this card and an Ultimate Rewards credit card such as the Chase Sapphire Preferred card, you can convert your cash-back to Ultimate Rewards points.

-Best No-Annual-Fee Credit Card
+Best Credit Card With No Annual Fee

 Let’s talk about it!